A Thankful Heart

 As I sat there, listening to the four of them talk, I asked myself, "How many professionals does it take to figure out what's going on with my pacemaker?"
 I was thankful for the comfy chair I was sitting in because it looked like this was going to take a while.

 All I could do was sit there and listen to them talk about me.
 It's not like I could go anywhere since I was all attached with leads and a big magnet on my chest.
-I didn't fully understand the terms they were throwing out - P-waves, QSRs, farfield waves, etc. I did however understand the part where they were trying to figure out if my heart was going into atrial fibrillation.
+I didn't fully understand the terms they were throwing out - P-waves, QSRs, far-field R waves, etc. I did however understand the part where they were trying to figure out if my heart was going into atrial fibrillation.

 This whole mystery had begun in early September when I went to the pacemaker clinic for a routine checkup.
 A few days later my cardiologist from Mayo called and asked how I was feeling.
 It appeared I was having some arrhythmia.
-He wanted me to wear a 24-hour holter monitor to try to figure out what was happening.
+He wanted me to wear a 24-hour Holter monitor to try to figure out what was happening.

 Because of a few errors in the handling of my monitor, I never did find out my results.
 Until today.
-And when I did hear what the holter monitor showed, I almost broke out in tears.
+And when I did hear what the Holter monitor showed, I almost broke out in tears.
 Not from fear but from thankfulness for God's protection.

-According to the holter readings, my heart was having episodes where my heart was not beating for 3-5 seconds and my pacemaker wasn't catching it.
-During those episodes, I was at risk for fainting and passing out.
-Really the only thing I ever felt was being more tired than usual but I just attributed that to taking care of Faith as she gets bigger and nights where she doesn't sleep well.
-I'm just very very thankful that God was watching over me and I didn't have any fainting spells.
+Really the only thing I ever felt was being more tired than usual, but I just attributed that to taking care of Faith as she gets bigger and nights when she doesn't sleep well.
+I'm just very thankful that God was watching over me and I didn't have any fainting spells.

 So now this afternoon, my cardiologist along with his cardiologist in training, the pacemaker lab tech and a rep from Medtronic, along with a pacemaker specialist who joined us via telephone, all came to the conclusion that no I wasn't in atrial fib, instead it was my pacemaker's atrial lead acting up.